HITRUST

 By creating secure application boundaries and embedding robust controls, Island ensures PHI information stays within authorized systems, reducing audit scope and risk.

-Q: What are the different types of HITRUST assessments and how do I choose the right one?
+Q: What are the different HITRUST assessment levels and how do I choose the right one?

-Q: How long does HITRUST certification last and what's required for maintenance?
+Q: How long does the HITRUST certification process typically take?